-Do you have problems with your polyurethane being streaky or foggy when you brush it on?
+Do you have problems with your water-based polyurethane being streaky or foggy when you brush it on?
 Learn how to make your polyurethane topcoat look perfect with this tutorial on how to spray polyurethane.

 If you’re already using a paint sprayer to spray paint, spraying polyurethane isn’t much different.

 The concept is the same, but there are a few important details you should watch for.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

 What is the best water-based polyurethane for spraying?

 To start out, this is my all-time favorite water-based polyurethane.
 I haven’t had problems with it turning yellow over white paint (unlike the Minwax polycrylic).